MailEnable can work as a backup MX mail server.

 The simplest way to achieve redundancy is to install a copy of MailEnable as the master server.
 You can then install separate copies of MailEnable on other servers and smart host the domains to the IP address of the master server.
 This will mean that if the master server is down, that the auxiliary servers will accept mail for the domains and hold it until it is online.

 The DNS/MX settings for the domains need to be changed to configure the appropriate MX preferences.
 Other mail servers learn about your mail server via DNS MX records.
 They are the means by which someone enumerates a target domain to the server responsible for receiving mail for that domain.
 MX records have a preference associated with them that determines the order that they are used.
 The lowest preference is attempted first.
 The lower the preference value, the higher the priority.
 Hence, an MX record with a preference of 1 would be attempted before an MX entry with a preference of 10.

-this article, if the primary mail server is offline, the mail will be delivered
+the primary mail server is offline, the mail will be delivered to the backup